-Tania Douglas's research interests include medical imaging and image analysis, the development of contextually appropriate technology to improve health, and health innovation management.
-She has a strong interest in the medical device industry and the mechanisms of medical device innovation in South Africa, which is supported by her collaborations with local medical imaging companies as well as by her research on university-industry interaction.
+Tania Douglas's research interests include medical imaging and image analysis, the development of contextually appropriate technology to improve health and health innovation management, particularly the mechanisms of medical device innovation in South Africa.

-Douglas is engaged in capacity building for biomedical engineering and needs-based health technology innovation at universities across the African continent; two such projects are "Developing Innovative Interdisciplinary Biomedical Engineering Programs in Africa," in collaboration with Northwestern University and the Universities of Lagos and Ibadan, and "African Biomedical Engineering Mobility," funded by the European Commission.
-She is a professor in the division of biomedical engineering and the DST/NRF Research Chair in Biomedical Engineering & Innovation at the University of Cape Town; she has been a visiting professor at Kenyatta University in Nairobi and is currently a visiting scholar at Northwestern University in Chicago.
+Douglas is engaged in capacity building for biomedical engineering and needs-based health technology innovation at universities across the African continent; two such projects are "Developing Innovative Interdisciplinary Biomedical Engineering Programs in Africa," in collaboration with Northwestern University and the Universities of Lagos and Ibadan, and "African Biomedical Engineering Mobility," in collaboration with Kenyatta University, Cairo University, Addis Ababa University, the Mbarara University of Science and Technology, the University of Lagos, and the University of Pisa.

 Touria El Glaoui is the founding director of the 1-54 Contemporary African Art Fair, which takes place in London and New York every year and, in 2018, launches in Marrakech.
 The fair highlights work from artists and galleries across Africa and the diaspora, bringing visibility in global art markets to vital upcoming visions.